saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### Adding the Request

-Next, you can add the request to the weather endpoint, adding the variable as query param.
+Next, you can add the request to the weather endpoint by adding the variable as query param.

 1. Add the **GET** component:
    - URL - for example `https://eope670ouz611xy.m.pipedream.net/weather`